PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 Such a single replicated database requires no further attention beyond monitoring already required during non-DNSSEC operations.

-## PowerDNSSEC Pre-signed records
+## PowerDNS Pre-signed records
 In this mode, PowerDNS serves zones that already contain DNSSEC records.
 Such zones can either be slaved from a remote master, or can be signed using tools like OpenDNSSEC, ldns-signzone or dnssec-signzone.

-## PowerDNSSEC Front-signing
+## PowerDNS Front-signing
-As a special feature, PowerDNSSEC can operate as a signing server which operates as a slave to an unsigned master.
+As a special feature, PowerDNS can operate as a signing server which operates as a slave to an unsigned master.

 In this way, if keying material is available for an unsigned zone that is retrieved from a master server, this keying material will be used when serving data from this zone.

 As part of the zone retrieval, the equivalent of 'pdnsutil rectify-zone' is run to make sure that all DNSSEC-related fields are set correctly.

-## PowerDNSSEC BIND-mode operation
+## PowerDNS BIND-mode operation
 Starting with PowerDNS 3.1, the bindbackend can manage keys in an SQLite3 database without launching a separate gsqlite3 backend.

 To use this mode, add "bind-dnssec-db=/var/db/bind-dnssec-db.sqlite3" to pdns.conf, and run "pdnsutil create-bind-db /var/db/bind-dnssec-db.sqlite3".
 Then, restart PowerDNS.

 After this, you can use "pdnsutil secure-zone" and all other pdnsutil commands on your BIND zones without trouble.

-## PowerDNSSEC hybrid BIND-mode operation
+## PowerDNS hybrid BIND-mode operation
 **Warning**: This mode is only supported in 3.0, 3.0.1 and 3.4.0 and up!
 In 3.1 to 3.3.1, the bindbackend always did its own key storage.
 In 3.4.0 and up hybrid bind mode operation is optional and enabled with the bindbackend `hybrid` config option.

 PowerDNS can also operate based on 'BIND'-style zone & configuration files.
 This 'bindbackend' has full knowledge of DNSSEC, but has no native way of storing keying material.